-Point's institutional awards may be applied only to tuition for courses taken from Point unless specified otherwise; they are in excess of other tuition-specific scholarships and grants, the total sum of which may not exceed the total cost of tuition for the academic year.
-Contact the Financial Aid Office for details, requirements, and conditions of renewability/continuation for each of the institutional awards.
+Point University's institutional awards may be applied only to tuition for courses taken from the University unless specified otherwise.
+The sum of all tuition specific scholarships and grants, including institutional awards, may not exceed the total amount of tuition.
+In situations where all tuition specific scholarships and grants do exceed total tuition, institutional awards will be adjusted accordingly.
+Contact the Financial Aid Office for details, requirements and conditions of renewability/continuation for each of the institutional awards.